EbonyGunwhy/Ferret/README.md

         from SupportModules.Model import Model, ModelParameter, ModelConstant, ModelVariable from SupportModules.GraphSupport import LineColours

+2. Write a function that executes the mathematical model in your model library file.

+        import numpy as np
+        def linearModel(inputData, a, b, constantsString=None):
+             return np.multiply(inputData,a) + b

-2. Write a function that executes the mathematical model in your model library file.  constantsString is a string representation of a Python dictionary of constant name:value pairs.
+ The input argument **inputData** is used for the independent variable and its usuage is required to satisfy the needs of the curve fitting package used in Ferret.   **constantsString** is a string representation of a Python dictionary of constant name:value pairs.
 It is required to satisfy the needs of the curve fitting package used in Ferret.
 In the case of this model, there are no constants, so it is set to **None**.

-        import numpy as np
-        def linearModel(x, a, b, constantsString=None):
-             return np.multiply(x,a) + b

  3. Every model library file must have a **returnModelList** function.
 Within the **returnModelList** function, define a model object to represent the above model.